 The theme for Human Rights Week is 'Human rights start with you'.
 It’s a simple but important message – each of us has a part to play in ensuring the principles of freedom, respect, equality and dignity are alive in our communities, our workplaces, our sports and social groups, even in our own lives, among our friends and families.

 Perhaps we don’t yet know what part it is that we can play.
 This is what Human Rights Week is also about.
 It’s about discovering what each of us can do to grow a human rights culture.

 The main components of Human Rights Week are:

 - an online event calendar listing events and activities that people and workplaces are holding to celebrate Human Rights Week

 - the Human Rights Oration.
 This year's Oration will be delivered by author, journalist and screenwriter, Benjamin Law.
 Please book tickets online by Thursday 6 December.

 How can you take part in Human Rights Week?

 Celebrate Human Rights Week with an event!

-- Put up the Human Rights Week poster at your workplace or around your school
+- Put up the Human Rights Week poster around your school, workplace, club

 - Study a famous Australian or international human rights activist